 Structure

-So what exactly is this tomb like?
+So, what exactly is this tomb-like?

-The bench is then followed by an undecorated stairway of 26 steps descending at a relatively small angle and known as Entryway A. Through Gate B, which is found at the end of Entryway A, one can move to the long inclined Corridor B.
+The bench is then followed by an undecorated stairway of 26 steps descending at a relatively small angle known as Entryway A. Through Gate B, which is found at the end of Entryway A, one can move to the long inclined Corridor B.

-Corridor B is then connected to Corridor D through another set of steps called Stairwell C. From its other side, Corridor D itself leads to a small, deep chamber called Well Chamber E.
+Corridor B is then connected to Corridor D through another set of steps called Stairwell C. From its other side, Corridor D leads to a small, deep chamber called Well Chamber E.

 After Well Chamber E, a few descending steps lead to Pillared Chamber F, which, as the name suggests, has four pillars.